tbemel/disaster-response/README.md

 ### Note on files in this repository:
 The file models/classifier.pikl was not uploaded in gitub given its size of 179MB.
 You can regenerate it by running the 2 steps in 1. above.
+The gridseach parameters have been kept small to minimize the run time.
+A more precise model could be done through extensive parameter options tuning/ testing.